puppetlabs/bolt/documentation/projects.md

 ## Configuring a project

-The `bolt-project.yaml` file holds options to configure your Bolt project, as well as options to control how Bolt behaves when you run it from inside the project.
+The `bolt-project.yaml` file holds options to configure your Bolt project, as well as options to control how Bolt behaves when you run a project.

 For example, if you wanted Bolt to load a custom module path, you could use the following in your `bolt-project.yaml`: